pulumi/docs/content/blog/zephyrs-summer-intern-experience-with-pulumi/index.md

 ## Special Thanks!

-First of all, I offer my sincere appreciation to Joe Duffy and Luke Hoban for the decision of offering this internship opportunity and having meetings with us in the middle of our internship.
+First of all, I offer my sincere appreciation to Pulumi leaders, Joe Duffy and Luke Hoban, for the decision of offering this internship opportunity and having meetings with us despite of their busy schedule in the middle of our internship.

 Words can't express my thanks to Praneet Loke, my mentor, who spent every day having sync meetings with me to guide my internship pathway and help me move forward step by step.
 I can't count how many times he saved me from daunting problems and patiently explain the knowledge that was obscure to me.